 Prepares written reports of statistical analyses, including relevant statistical theory, references, methods, results, and conclusions.

-Prepares interim and final reports of studies.
+Prepares interim and final reports of studies, and progress reports.

 Discusses with colleagues, investigators, and supervisor the need for any additional analyses and/or special methodologic requirements.

 Keep abreast of technical and academic resources related to statistical methodology relating to study design and analyses.

 Excellent interpersonal skills in consulting with researchers and understanding their problems.

 Excellent writing and verbal skills in the preparation and presentation of reports.

 Excellent organizational skills and attention to details are required.

 Master's Degree in biostatistics, epidemiology, or related quantitative field, with PhD preferred.

 Expert knowledge of statistical languages, such as SAS or R.